jenlee-tech/Node_Express_Robust/README.md

 When you navigate to `localhost:5000` initially, you should see a `Not found: /` message in the browser because none of the routes have been implemented yet.

-## Description

-This project contains the minimum setup code required to run an Express API.
-However, only the not found and error handlers are implemented at this point.

-Follow the instructions in the checkpoint for implementing the API.

-If you have trouble, reach out for assistance.